pghalliday/cover-child-process/README.md

 Implements `spawn` and `exec` functions that wrap a target NodeJS script that has already been instrumented for coverage data, collects the coverage data and merges it with the coverage data already collected in the parent process.

-Currently only supports files instrumented with [Blanket](https://www.npmjs.org/package/blanket)
+Currently only supports files instrumented with [Blanket](https://www.npmjs.org/package/blanket).
+However, plugins for other similar instrumentation implementations can easily be created following the interface used for Blanket.

 Usage
 -----